Harshmishra001/Hirrd/Hirrd/README.md

 - **Role-Based Access**: Different interfaces and permissions for candidates and recruiters
 - **Responsive Design**: Fully responsive interface that works on all devices
 - **Dark Mode**: Built-in dark mode for comfortable viewing
+- **Offline Mode**: Ability to work with mock data when API is unavailable

 ## Technology Stack